Language selection

 Up to $10,000

-For the purchase and installation of eligible cold climate air source heat pump systems, and any of the following associated eligible measures related to its installation:
+Available to eligible homeowners across Canada for the purchase and installation of eligible heat pump systems, and any of the following associated eligible measures related to the installation:

-• Necessary electrical and mechanical upgrades to your home for the new cold climate air source heat pump
+• Necessary electrical and mechanical upgrades to your home for new heat pump system

 • The safe removal of your oil tank.

-• Switching over other oil-using household systems, such as a hot water heater (where necessary).
+• Switching over other oil-using household systems, such as an electric water heater (where necessary).

 I'm a new applicant.